 To become an entry level wildland firefighter (FF-2), a basic firefighting course that meets the National Wildfire Coordinating Group (PMS 310-1) standards is required.
 Basic training is a 5-day course that consists of a fitness capacity test, classroom training and a field examination day (40 hours minimum).
 This class is comprised of the S-130, S-190, L-180, and Field Evaluation.
 There are two additional required online self-study courses that everyone needs to complete order to become eligible to be a wildland firefighter.
 The IS-700 and I-100 courses are required by FEMA for all emergency response workers, including wildland firefighters.

-This Basic Firefighting Course can be obtained from any NWCG certified training provider (Federal and State Agencies, Universities and Community Colleges, NWSA Certified Instructors, etc.) or free of charge from Grayback Forestry.
+This Basic Firefighting Course can be obtained from any NWCG certified training provider (Federal and State Agencies, Universities and Community Colleges, NWSA Certified Instructors, etc.) or free of charge from Grayback Forestry but unpaid.
 Upon completion of course, you will receive a certificate as a firefighter 2 that will be recognized by other private companies, State and Federal agencies, allowing you to be eligible to work for any of them.
 California agencies may have additional requirements.

 In addition, individuals must pass an Agency required “Pack Test”, which consists of completing a three-mile, controlled course walk within 45 minutes while carrying 45 pounds on your back.
 Grayback will administer and document pass or fail free of charge or you can take the test from any NWCG certified training provider (Federal and State Agencies, Universities and Community Colleges, NWSA Certified Instructors, etc.)

 Possess ability to perform hard manual labor on steep terrain, using chain saws and hand tools and to lift and carry 50 pounds or more.
 You may be required to walk ten miles or more per day.